Fine-tune with the API or CLI

 (Snapshot save strategy)

-You can set this to epoch or steps.
+It can be set to epoch or steps.

 • When set to steps, you can adjust the save interval by setting the save_steps parameter.